MiguelAngelCGM/OllamaChat/README.md

 # Ollama Chat - Chatbot with Ollama

-Very simple chatbot with context memory that uses Ollama models for conversations.
+Simple chatbot with context memory that uses Ollama models for conversations.

 ## 📋 Description

 Allows to interact with local language models using Ollama.
 Conversation history is automatically saved to a JSON file when using run.py.
+Can resume previous conversations via serialization/deserialization.

 ## 🚀 Features